-In this representation, (\ref{pde}) reduces to the I--MMSE relation \cite{guo2005mutual}.
+where $I(X;Y)$ is the mutual information.
 The appearance of both de~Bruijn’s identity and the I--MMSE relation reflects the Gaussian structure underlying the entropy function.
-More importantly, both arise as distinct coordinate projections of a single underlying thermodynamic structure.
+More importantly, they arise as complementary coordinate projections of a single underlying thermodynamic structure.
 This unification is encoded by the state function $\Theta = 2(\sigma^2 + m\sigma_R^2)$, which governs joint sampling- and variance-driven information transduction.

-In communication theory, SNR measures channel quality.
-In inference, SNR instead quantifies residual uncertainty relative to inferential effort.
-Although the same ratio appears, its interpretation differs.
-With this distinction in mind, we rewrite the MMSE as